 If you’re trying to open a business bank account with bad credit, consider going to a credit union or finding a bank that doesn’t use the ChexSystems consumer behavior monitoring service.

 How to file for bankruptcy

-In most cases, a debtor will employ an attorney to walk them through the bankruptcy filing process by helping them understand the rules and regulations and assisting them in filling out the proper forms, which differ based on the type of bankruptcy being filed, as set forth by the U.S. Courts.
+- The debtor hires a lawyer.
+In most cases, you’ll employ an attorney to walk you through the bankruptcy filing process, helping you understand the rules and fill out the proper forms.
+The necessary forms depend on the type of bankruptcy being filed.

 While businesses must have a lawyer to file a bankruptcy case, individuals have the option of representing themselves in bankruptcy court.
-However, the U.S. court system highly recommends hiring a competent attorney, since the rules are quite complicated and any mistake can have lasting repercussions, including the possibility of having the bankruptcy case thrown out without the option to bring it back again.
+However, the courts highly recommend hiring a competent attorney, since the rules are quite complicated, and any mistake can have lasting repercussions – such as the bankruptcy case being thrown out without the option to bring it back again.

-Overall, bankruptcy is a complicated and serious process.
-Those considering filing for bankruptcy should carefully weigh the pros and cons to determine if this is what's needed to get on the right financial footing.
+Bankruptcy is a complicated and serious process.
+If you’re considering filing for bankruptcy, carefully weigh the pros and cons to determine if filing is necessary for you to get back on the right financial track.